BansalAryamanBansal/Pet-Projects/README.md

 And voila!
 The project will be downloaded on your computer.

-Note: I'm using Linux Ubuntu, so this might not work for Windows.
+Note: I'm using Linux Ubuntu, so this might not work on Windows.